HOW TO APPLY TO MASTER'S PROGRAM

 Note: GRE scores are not required as part of the application materials.

-Graduate Assistant application → The School of Counseling does not offer master’s-level graduate assistantships.
+The School of Counseling does not offer master’s-level graduate assistantships.
 We do keep an application on file for requests from other units across campus.
-Please speak with a Program Coordinator or the Graduate School for more information.
+Graduate Assistant application.

 Felony and Other Criminal History Policy

 Applicants are required to disclose any current or past criminal charges or convictions, or pending charges that might result in a conviction, when applying for admission to a School of Counseling Program.
 Failure to report a criminal history may result in denial and/or dismissal from the School of Counseling and the program.
 It is the prerogative of the School of Counseling faculty and administration to request additional information about the criminal history, and based on the information provided, to deny admission (and/or for School of Counseling students, to be dismissed), as students in all Department programs are preparing to work with a vulnerable population and must apply for background checks prior to internship and licensure.